ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Where will the trial take place?
 Is travel required?

-Why ask: Multi-site trials may allow local visits, while single-site studies may require travel to a specific hospital.
+Why ask: Multi-site trials may allow local participation; single-site studies may require travel to a specific academic center.
+Geography is a practical eligibility factor that the listing doesn't highlight.

 Q3